muratk5n/thirdwave/en/README.md

 roads paved, energy infra created by the government, the security provided by the government and the open-source software provided by mostly nameless contributers around the world.
-Well it is easy to be 'wild and innovative' a budding entrepreneur in this scenario... being the topping of the cake while making use of free.
+Well it is easy to be 'wild and innovative' a budding entrepreneur in this scenario... providing the topping of the cake while making use of free.
 We need free.

 ---